 We have to mimic inside what God designed perfectly to grow flowering fruits and vegetables outside.

 But the most difficult problem is the light spectrum.
 For a plant to flower and produce fruit, it needs light in the low end of the spectrum—around 2,700 Kelvin.
 For a plant to produce nice leaves it needs a light in the high end of the spectrum—around 6,500 Kelvin.
 So tomatoes, for example, need a 6,500 Kelvin light during the leafy part of growth.
-Then they need a 2,700 Kelvin spectrum to produce the flowers and fruit.
+Then they need a 2,700 Kelvin spectrum to produce the blossoms and fruit.

 Outside, the tomato gets this as the summer progresses.
 During the heat of the summer, the light is on the higher end of the spectrum helping the plant to produce nice leaves.
-As the summer progresses and the tomato grows, the light switches to the lower end of the spectrum helping the tomato to produce the flowers and fruit.
-(Here’s more than you probably ever want to know about light spectrum.
+As the summer progresses and the tomato grows, the light switches to the lower end of the spectrum helping the tomato to produce the blossoms and fruit.
+(Here’s more than you probably ever want to know about light spectrum.)

 The lights that come with the Tower Garden are in the 6,500 Kelvin range.
 This spectrum of light produces great leafy greens, but won’t help produce the fruit.